venam/2bwm/README.md

 TODO:
 =====

+* Fix panel behavior when using multiple monitors

 * Fix the race condition bug that happens when switching workspaces too fast.

 * Bug related to gtkfilechooser dialog in telegram-desktop - needs more information to debug